 In May 2018, I started going barefoot at home and using Correct Toes toe spacers starting with 30 minutes and increasing gradually over months as the product recommended.
 I immediately loved the feeling of my toes spreading, noticed my arch lifting and I felt more grounded and balanced just with my toes spreading.
 It made sense from a balance perspective because I was increasing my support on a micro level.
 Most people get the idea that if you stand with your feet together it is harder to balance than when your feet are apart and the same holds true for your toes.
 My findings about feeling more balanced were also shared by the study performed by A. Kelly (2014) where it was noted that over a 4-week period of Correct Toes use that dynamic balance improved.

-After nearly 5 months, my arch stayed lifted all on its own without any support and my usual orthopedic type shoes I wore at work started to bother my feet.
+After nearly 5 months, my arch stayed lifted all on its own without any support.
+Also, my usual orthopedic type shoes I wore at work started to bother my feet.
 To be honest, I was thrilled to notice these changes and to be able to attribute it to increasing foot strength.
-At that point, it was time to progress to a shoe designed to simulate being barefoot with a nice, flexible sole and wide toe box.
+At that point, it was time to progress to a shoe designed to simulate being barefoot.
+This would be a shoe with a nice, flexible sole and wide toe box.
 I started wearing a shoe called Lems Primal 2 and have been in love with them ever since.
 As for running, I wear a neutral shoe and don’t feel ready to make any changes there yet, but maybe in time.

-Although this was an experiment that personally has worked well for me, it would not be advised for those with peripheral artery disease or diabetic peripheral neuropathy.
-What I have noticed clinically is that people do best transitioning to less support gradually if their primary impairment is foot and calf muscle weakness.
-Those that have fixed bony type deformities or specific foot and ankle stiffness may have additional or different needs to work through with their provider.
+This was an experiment that personally has worked well for me.
+However, it would not be advised for those with peripheral artery disease or diabetic peripheral neuropathy.
+What I’ve noticed is that people do best transitioning to less support gradually if their primary impairment is foot and calf muscle weakness.
+Those with fixed bony type deformities or specific foot and ankle stiffness may have additional or different needs.
+They will then need to work through these with their provider.